 Should I Invest or Pay Off Debt First?

 Let’s be honest, pretty much everything about your 20s is excusable, including your financial decisions.
 But you’re in your 30s now.
 Time’s up.
 Kidding.
 While you definitely still have time on your side, the benefit of starting to invest in your 30s is huge compared to your 40s, so don’t wait.
-It’s important to understand how to navigate your competing priorities so you can make progress towards your bigger financial goals the right way.
+It’s important to understand how to navigate your competing priorities so you can make progress toward your bigger financial goals the right way.

 Okay, let’s do this.
 Should you prioritize saving for a dream vacation, investing for a comfortable retirement, or chipping away at those student loans?
 The quick & dirty answer is, you should do it all.
 But bad debt comes first.